vladi-rh/rhoai-genaiops-lab-instructions/docs/12-maas/5-usage-observability.md

 Without observability, AI adoption is a black hole for budget.
 With observability, you can:

 * ✅ Know *who* is using *what*
-* ✅ Attribute costs to departments
+* ✅ Attribute costs to users and applications
 * ✅ Spot runaway usage before it's a problem
 * ✅ Make data-driven decisions about model investments